 Despite having some great professors in college, nothing prepared me for the "real world" like the internship work I did at WYMT.
 I grew up watching WYMT and could probably name every anchor and reporter that's worked here.
 When I was only a high school junior and 17-years-old, Tony Turner let me intern at the station.
 I did this for five summers in a row and the experience I gained was invaluable.

 I started working full-time at WYMT two weeks after graduating from college in May, 1999.
 I started out as a reporter and co-anchor for Mountain News at 11.
 In 2002, I started anchoring the 6:00 news.
-We started a 4:00 newscast a few years ago and you'll also see me on that newscast.
-I've been lucky to have the opportunity to work with several wonderful co-anchors... beginning with Susannah Sizemore, and followed by Jill Hammond, Stacy McCloud, Cassie Safrit, my cousin Danielle Morgan, Marie Luby, Angie Beavin and Katie Roach.
+A few years later we started First at 4 and I also anchor that newscast.
+I also host our Issues and Answers program on most Mondays.
+I've been lucky to have the opportunity to work with several wonderful co-anchors... beginning with Susannah Sizemore, and followed by Jill Hammond, Amber Philpott, Stacy McCloud, Cassie Safrit, my cousin Danielle Smoot, Marie Luby, Angie Beavin, Katie Roach and Morgan Lentes.
 I've been fortunate enough to win several Associated Press awards for my work.
 I'm especially proud of some special projects I've tackled, like a series on the 1957 flood, the 1958 Floyd County school bus crash and our Mountain Cold Case series in 2008.

 One of the things I love about this job is that I get to do a little bit of everything, and it's never boring!
 Many of us owe a lot to the late Tony Turner, who gave me my start in this business.
 I never thought I would be sitting in his chair on the 6:00 news.
 Many of us here thought of him as a mentor and a second father.
 He was those things to me and I still miss his presence.
-Even though he's been gone for more than 10 years, we are trying to honor his memory by working hard and making WYMT the best television station in the mountains.
+Even though he's been gone since his untimely death in 2002, we are trying to honor his memory by working hard and making WYMT the best television station in the mountains.